Master of Psychology

 Additional application information

-All successful applicants are required to apply for and gain provisional registration or if applicable, full registration, with the Psychology Board of Australia, which includes the Board's English Language Proficiency requirements.
-Students must have registration prior to commencing their study and this must be maintained for the duration of the program.
+All successful applicants are required to apply for and gain provisional registration or general registration with the Australian Health Practitioner Regulation Agency, which includes English Language Proficiency requirements.
+Students must be registered prior to commencing their study and must maintain registration for the duration of the program.

 For applicants who need to provide evidence of English proficiency, please note that this program requires a higher level of English language proficiency than the UQ minimum.